 The following definitions apply to WAC 246-840-910 through 246-840-970.

-(1) "Authorized representative" means a person allowed to provide written consent for health care on behalf of a patient who is not competent to consent.
+"Authorized representative" means a person allowed to provide informed consent for health care on behalf of a patient who is not competent to consent.
 Such person shall be a member of one of the classes of persons as directed in RCW 7.70.065.

+(X) “Assistive personnel” means a person trained to function in a supportive role who whom a nursing task may be delegated including (but not limited to) nursing assistants, home care aides, and other credentialed or non-credentialed individuals.
 (2) "Coercion" means to force or compel another, by authority, to do something that he/she would not otherwise choose to do.

 (3) "Complex task" means that a nursing task may become more complicated because of: